 Zap Those Bots

-DDoS attacks are launched using bots that operate as part of a larger network, so setting up a system to identify and keep bots off your website is a great preventive measure.
+DDoS attacks are launched using bots that operate as part of a larger network, known as a botnet.
+So setting up a system to identify and keep bots off your website is a great preventive measure.

 This strategy is doubly effective because bots are also used to create fraudulent checkouts, imitate traffic, and leave spammy blog comments.

-Bot Zapping from ClickCease is an effective way to prevent bad bots from visiting your WordPress based website.
-By redirecting bots to a 403 (not found) page, bad bots are diverted away from your site.
+Bot Zapping from ClickCease is an effective way to prevent bad bots used in DDoS attacks from visiting your WordPress based website.
+By redirecting bots to a 403 (not found) page, bad bots can’t overload your site or cause any damage.

 If you’re a ClickCease user you can sign up for Bot Zapping as part of your protection.
 Or, if you prefer, use Bot Zapping from ClickCease as a standalone service.